What happens if a convicted felon – like Trump – wins the presidency?

 4. He could lose the election but be given a lesser sentence.

-So what would happen if Trump wins the election and then gets jail time?
+So what happens if Trump wins the election and then gets jail time?

 In the US Constitution, there are no restrictions barring a convicted felon from seeking or winning elected office, even if that ultimately means becoming president and running the country from prison.